Mortein

 Mortein is an Australian brand of household insecticide owned by the British company Reckitt.
 Together with its sister product Aerogard, a popular insect repellent, Mortein is widely used in Australia and is marketed internationally.
 It is also available in New Zealand, India, Pakistan, Fiji, and the Comoros.
-The brand has been represented in television commercials by cartoon antagonist Louie the Fly.
+The brand has been represented in television commercials by cartoon villain Louie the Fly.

 In 1969, the Samuel Taylor company was bought by the British company Reckitt & Colman.

 Creation

 Mortein was made its first appearance as an insecticidal powder in the 1870s by J. Hagemann, a German immigrant to Australia.
 It is believed that Hagemann himself came up with the name Mortein, with a little help from his French wife.
 The word "Mortein" is a combination of the French word "mort" (dead) and the German word "ein" (one).

 Hagemann used crushed chrysanthemum flowers to produce a pyrethrum extract powder.
 In the 1920s a squeeze puffer was developed.
 Hagemann introduced a liquid version in 1928, combining this with kerosene and had a flit gun designed which allowed the insecticide to be sprayed into the air or onto the pests themselves.